julakshah/visual-slam/README.md

 Rendering our point clouds and images proved to be consistently one of the most difficult parts of our implementation, given the different libraries and library wrappers used by the examples we found, as well as other assorted errors.
 Existing implementations we found used the Pangolin library for managing OpenGL display, which offers relatively easy support for rendering point clouds.
 However, two Python bindings for it exist, one of which could only be built with Python 3.10 or 3.9.

 Additionally, we decided to use the Python wrapper for SDL2 for our own implementation given its versatility.
 However, when integrating the different components of our code, we consistently ran into segfaults when trying to access a SDL_Surface (and later, sometimes, SDL_Texture) object.
 This happened independent of our own C++-style code, and backtraces with GDB pointed to the segfault occurring from a function in the `libSDL2-2.0.so.0` library.
 The segfault would only occur when not running in the VSCode Python debugger, which made checking for null pointers difficult, and getting a more helpful backtrace from GDB would have required building Python and SDL2 with debug symbols, which we didn't think would be the most useful application of our time.
 The segfault would occur non-deterministically, and seemed tied to memory or some other hardware state --- on one occasion, we recorded 25 successful times running our program, and then a segfault on the 26th and a few subsequent times after that.
+This might be easier to debug if we were entirely in C++, but doing the project entirely in C++ would have been more effort than this change was worth.

+We tried a few things, including moving code outside of classes or functions (maybe something was going out of scope?) and doing everything in the main thread, but did not find what was causing the error.

 We've included some of the testing scripts we used for isolating what was causing the segfault and what wasn't in the `sdl2_test/` directory.
 Of these, `sdl2test.py` and `segfaults_not.py` never segfault, while `segfaults.py` does.

-While we tried debugging this further, the occurrence of segfaults was infrequent enough that we concluded they seem less present with SDL_Texture instead of SDL_Surface, and have left it at that.
+While we never isolated the error, we haven't observed it for some time now in our `main.py` script, and would not be surprised if it's gone.
+However, we did not determine what exactly was causing the get surface or get texture to fail.

 #### Takeaways